tars0x9752/home/README.md

 ### NixOS

 - git clone and cd into this repository
-- `make os-switch` or `nix develop -c os-switch`
+- `nix develop -c os-switch`
-- `make install` or `nix develop -c install` to install home-manager itself and apply the home configuration
+- `nix develop -c install` to install home-manager itself and apply the home configuration
 - `reboot`

 ### Non-NixOS (x86_64-linux)